Export Controlled Biological Materials

 International Employees and Visitors in Labs with Biological Materials

-Researchers who have international scholars, postdocs, graduate students, or visitors in their lab and that lab contains biological materials will be automatically asked to provide information during the UO-sponsored non-immigrant visa process to determine whether an export license or other authorization is required.
+Labs with biological materials that host international scholars, postdocs, graduate students, or visitors will be asked for information during the UO‑sponsored visa process to determine whether an export license is required.

 Compliance Check Form